Comparison guide

 Recommended path

-Use a calculator for one moment
+Use a calculator or generator for one moment

 Use a spreadsheet for a manual record